 - Your base of operations

 With this information, you can go to a load board to determine how much shippers/brokers pay to pull loads in this lane.
-Remember to look at rates for both directions, going to your destination and returning.
+Remember to look at rates for both directions – going to and from your destination.

 Examine the rates brokers offer and compare them with those of shippers.
 Brokers pay less than shippers since they take part of the profit as compensation.
 Here is a list of load boards to help you calculate this figure.